Cedric Gray: College career

 As a freshman in 2020, Gray recorded three tackles.
 Gray would break out the following year, earning a starting spot at linebacker for the Tar Heels in 2021.
 In week seven of that season, Gray recorded six tackles with one for a loss, and two interceptions, including the interception to clinch the victory over Miami.
 For his performance, he was named the ACC linebacker of the week.
 In the team's bowl game, Gray posted 13 tackles with two for a loss, but the Tar Heels fell to South Carolina.
 Gray finished the 2021 season with 99 tackles with six going for a loss, 2.5 sacks, three pass deflections, two interceptions, and a fumble recovery.

 Gray got off to a strong start to the 2022 season, racking up 13 tackles and an interception in the Tar Heels' thrilling 63–61 win over Appalachian State.
 In week five, Gray totaled eight tackles and an interception in a 41–10 win over Virginia Tech, 41–10.
 In week ten, Gray racked up 16 tackles as the Tar Heels beat Virginia, 31–28.
 In the 2022 Holiday Bowl, Gray recorded eight tackles with two for a loss, and a pass deflection, but North Carolina fell to Oregon, 28–27.
 Gray finished the 2022 season with 145 tackles with 12 being for a loss, a sack, six pass deflections, two interceptions, two fumble recoveries, and three forced fumbles, earning first team All ACC honors for his performance.
 He was also named a second team All-American by Sporting News.

 Gray was named to the preseason first team All-ACC heading into the 2023 season, and would live up to that projection.
 He would tally 121 total tackles (64 solo), five sacks, two forced fumbles, and another interception en route to his second-straight first team all-conference nod.
 He would declare for the 2024 NFL draft following the conclusion of the regular season.

 Professional career

 Gray was selected in the fourth round with the 106th overall pick in the 2024 NFL draft by the Tennessee Titans.
 He was placed on injured reserve on August 29, 2024, and would miss the first half of the season.
 Gray was activated on October 29.
 He made his NFL debut on special teams for the Titans during Week 12's win against the Houston Texans.
 He made 15 tackles during Week 15's loss against the Indianapolis Colts.
 He finished his rookie season with 22 total tackles.
+In 2025, Gray emerged as a full-time starter for the Titans.
+Gray ended the season with a team leading 164 tackles, a tally which gave him the fourth highest total in the NFL for the 2025 season.